retro16/acsi2stm/doc/compact_pcb_manual.md

 **Note:** You don't need to connect the board to an Atari for this operation.
 It can be done safely when connected to an Atari though.

+**Note:** You may avoid soldering the FLASH jumper and TX/RX/GND pins by using pogo pins or keeping pins/wires in contact with tape, just for the first time flashing the firmware.
+Afterwards, you can update the firmware using `HDDFLASH.TOS` on the ST.

 Installing the PCB